emmajanedrews/base-template/_drafts/we-can-help-you-and-your-employees-save-for-retirement.md

 Imagine you’re getting ready to go on a great vacation and as your plane gets ready for takeoff, the flight attendant says, “Ladies and gentlemen, the captain would like me to inform you that there is an 85% chance that we will not get you to your destination on time and safely.”
 Are you going to stay on that flight?
 No way!
 Not with an 85% chance of failure!

-What we have learned in our 30 years of experience working with 401ks is that 85% of your employees have an **85% chance of not making it to retirement on time and safely.**That’s what this series is going to be all about.&nbsp;
+What we have learned in our 30 years of experience working with 401ks is that 85% of your employees have an **85% chance of not making it to retirement on time and safely.**That’s what this series is going to be all about.

 We have written a book called “Tracking Retirement” where we used our experience to put all the secrets to creating a successful 401k plan together in one place for both you and your participants.
-Our goal is to help you help them to create paychecks for life for themselves.&nbsp;
+Our goal is to help you help them to create paychecks for life for themselves.

 {% include pullquote.html %}